- Jun 6, 2024

 While our world can often encourage us to work against our bodies with diets, work and social pressures; switching to working with our bodies can help us to get more of the basics we need for healthy hormone regulation.
 A focus on getting enough calories, a variety of foods, sleep and coping with or reducing stress can help keep your hunger hormones in check.

-Beyond this, if you suspect hormonal imbalances or something not being right, it’s important to get this checked out.
+If you suspect hormonal imbalances or something not being right, it’s important to get this checked out.

 4. Environmental Triggers

-The Influence of Surroundings
+The Influence of Your Surroundings

 Our environment influences our eating behaviours even more so when we are dieting or have a poor relationship with food.
 If we are avoiding certain foods or not eating according to our own body’s hunger cues, then availability of high-calorie, low-nutrient foods at social events, in the workplace or on advertisements is more likely to trigger cravings and overeating.